SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 You will get an announcement a few laps before the end of the race.

-Please note, that not every simulation will support all these capabilities and that the bahaviour will be very different in each simulation.
+Please note, that not every simulation will support all these capabilities and that the behaviour will be very different in each simulation.
 This is due to the fact, that the provided data differs heavily between the different simulations.
 Please see the section below for detailed information.

 ## Simulator Integration